Development of professional competencies: levels, methods and models. Definition of competencies

 Competency magazine used these reasons to summarize the topic.
 Although there are many reasons for developing and using competencies (see the first list), this set still boils down to three main tasks.

-Figure 2 TYPICAL COMPETENCY MODEL CONTENT
+Figure 2 TYPICAL CONTENT OF A COMPETENCY MODEL

-The cure for inconsistency
+The Cure for Inconsistency

-The pharmaceutical company has recently opened several new lines of business.
-Each line of business has its own competency model, and the largest lines have more than one model.
-Many of these models have been developed for special purposes.
-This gave rise to difficulties, because people faced various criteria in certification, promotion, selection, etc. c") due to their changing roles in the process of business integration.
-The company decided to develop a core competency model in order to have a single set of criteria common to recruitment, training and development, payment and trading, and performance management.
-Now this means that people are selected, evaluated, developed and rewarded according to the same criteria - regardless of their place in the company.This has led to an increase in the degree of alignment of the personnel management processes in the company, which has become obvious to employees.
-In addition, people from different HR functions are now talking about performance in the same language.
+The pharmaceutical company has recently launched several new business lines.
+Each business area has its own competency model, and the largest areas have more than one model.
+Many of these models were developed for special purposes.
+This gave rise to difficulties, because people faced various criteria during certification, promotion, selection, etc. ") due to changes in their roles in the process of business integration.
+The company decided to develop a core competency model in order to have a single set of criteria common to recruitment, training and development, compensation and trading, as well as for performance management.
+Now this means that people are selected, assessed, developed and rewarded according to the same criteria - no matter where they are in the company.
+In addition, specialists from different functional HR departments now talk about performance in the same language.

 Impact on culture